tsanhan/sports-ecommerce/README.md

 # sports-ecommerce

-Section 15\178 Summary of section 15 (fixed)

-The goal:
-To implement ASP>NET Identity to allow client to login and register to our app and receive a JWT Token which can be used to authenticate againts certain classes/methods in the API
+Section 16 API - Validation
+Section 16\179 Introduction

+Goal:
+To add validation attributes to data we recieve from the client to ensure our API does not accept bad data and returns the modelState errors to the client